 Independence

 You’ll have the freedom to make decisions for yourself and build life skills such as managing finances, cooking, and maintaining a living space on your own.
-You’ll have your own space and your own responsibilities as well as an opportunity to foster personal growth and self-reliance.
+You’ll have your own space and your own responsibilities as well as an opportunity to build your confidence and to grow.

 The Experience